-In addition to the main campus in Oakland City, the school has extension site personnel at centers in Evansville, Bedford, Rockport, and Plainfield.
+In addition to the main campus in Oakland City, the school has extension sites at Evansville, Bedford, Rockport, and Plainfield.
 Courses and/or cohort groups operate at other locations throughout Indiana.
 Depending on the program, classes meet evenings or online.
 The professional development needs of employees of several Indiana businesses are being served with in-house courses, and programs.